10 Things to Expect When You Quit Smoking

 4. Tightening in the chest

-On quitting smoking, during strenuous works and exercise, the ex-smoker experiences a tight feeling in the chest.
+On quitting smoking, during strenuous work and exercise, the ex-smoker experiences a tight feeling in the chest.
 This tight feeling in the chest may be felt as lingering pain or shortness of breath.
-This is as a result of the stress and strain on the muscles that help you breathe are getting overworked.
+This is a result of the stress and strain on the muscles that help you breathe getting overworked.

 Read Also: Health Benefits of Tomatoes